MarcoTerzulli/Alg_Distr_2021_Python_Chord/README.md

 #### Note About the Debugging Menu

-This menu is meant only for debugging purposes and for checking and understanding how the Chord network works.<br>ß
+This menu is meant only for debugging purposes and for checking and understanding how the Chord network works.<br>
 Warning: the use of the debugging commands could make the application stop working properly.
 Use these commands at your own risk!

 <p align="right">(<a href="#top">back to top</a>)</p>